CyberMiles/travis/docs/connect-mainnet.rst

 Upgrade and Continue
 ---------------------

 At certain block heights, the node will stop.
-Download the next version of the software (e.g., ``0.1.3-beta-hotfix2`` at block height 230767), and restart.
+Download the next version of the software (e.g., ``0.1.3-beta-hotfix1`` at block height 230767), and restart.
+A notable exception is the switch between ``0.1.3-beta-hotfix1`` and ``0.1.3-beta-hotfix2`` -- that has to happen manually within a specific range of block heights.

 ::

   docker stop travis
   docker rm travis

-  docker pull cybermiles/travis:v0.1.3-beta-hotfix2
+  docker pull cybermiles/travis:v0.1.3-beta-hotfix1
-  docker run --privileged --name travis -v $HOME/.travis:/travis -p 26657:26657 -t cybermiles/travis:v0.1.3-beta-hotfix2 node start --home /travis
+  docker run --privileged --name travis -v $HOME/.travis:/travis -p 26657:26657 -t cybermiles/travis:v0.1.3-beta-hotfix1 node start --home /travis